jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Embolden/Horrify
   If manifested, choose one of the following:

-  **Embolden:** Choose a friendly ASURYANI \<CORE\> unit within 18" of the caster.
+  **Embolden:** Choose a friendly ASURYANI CORE INFANTRY or ASURYANI CORE BIKER unit within 18" of the caster.
   Until the start of the next Psychic phase, the chosen unit gains the Fearless special rule.

-  **Horrify:** ???
+  **Horrify:** Choose an enemy unit withon 18" of the caster.
+The chosen unit suffers D3 Strain.
+A single unit can be affected by Horrify multiple times and the effect stacks.

   ### Enhance/Hobble (Warp Charge: 7)
   If manifested, choose one of the following:

-  **Enhance:** Choose a friendly ASURYANI \<CORE\> unit within 18" of the caster.
+  **Enhance:** Choose a friendly ASURYANI CORE INFANTRY or ASURYANI CORE BIKER unit within 18" of the caster.
   Until the start of the next Psychic phase, the chosen unit's Melee Skill and Ballistic Skill characteristics are improved by 1 (up to the maximums of 10 and 9, respectively).

   **Hobble:** Choose an enemy unit within 18" of the caster.
 Until the start of the next Psychic phase, the chosen unit's Melee Skill (MS) and Ballistic Skill (BS) characteristics are decreased by 1 (down to a minimum